Bureau of Global Cap, Rebates, and Supplemental Programs

 For inquiries relating to the DSH Program, please e-mail dshaudits@health.ny.gov.

 The State holds Medicaid checks/payments for two weeks prior to releasing the funds to plans and providers.
-Organizations with cash flow challenges or Medicaid payment issues are able to request to be taken off the two-week lag once per year, thereby advancing a weekly payment.
+Organizations with cash flow challenges or Medicaid payment issues can request to be removed from the Medicaid two-week payment lag, thereby accelerating weekly Medicaid payments.

 The purpose of the lag suspension is to help providers with short term cash flow relief and is considered a temporary solution with the intent of returning providers back to the Medicaid cycle lag.
 Providers that are experiencing routine financial distress may apply to be removed from the two-week payment lag.
 These distressed providers are evaluated annually by the Department of Health to determine if they should return to the payment lag.